Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 There’s no better way to deliver improved sales lift than personalizing your promotional messages.
 By promoting the items most likely to appeal to customers, brands can go a long way toward boosting sales without having to resort to promo codes.

-Personalization is the foundation for the RevLifter suite of products, which are used by many discount-eschewing brands to improve promotional lift while remaining true to their non-discounting pricing models.
+Personalization is the foundation for the RevLifter, which is used by many discount-eschewing brands to drive growth while remaining true to their non-discounting pricing models.

 The idea has also been applied to other verticals, like apparel, electronics, toys, health products, and accessories, which are now increasingly reliant on this approach to sales promotion.